Thartvigsen/jokeRNN/README.md

-# Generating jokes from reddit's subreddit with PyTorch
+# Generating jokes based on reddit's subreddit r/jokes with PyTorch

+The goal is to train a language model based on jokes in order to generate jokes with some hint of humor.

-Curent code is heavily based upon the sequence to sequence [tutorial](http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html)
+Curent code is heavily based upon the sequence to sequence [tutorial](http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).